 The Bella Bago Choir delight their audience with a few songs humorous poem and little Danny Rowley for putting a smile on everyone's face.
-Incredibly, Jean and Bill Taplin won 1st and 3rd prizes in the raffle!
+Incredibly, Jean and Bill Taplin won $\mathbf{1}^{\text{st}}$ and $\mathbf{3}^{\text{rd}}$ prizes in the raffle!
 Thanks to Joyce Ditchburn for her donation of a large rice salad and her invaluable help to me in preparing the main meal.
 Thanks to Dale Goldfinch & Kerry Rowley for making the wonderful desserts, and thanks also to Jean Hegarty for preparing a delicious meal for our vegetarian and gluten intolerant guests.

 Last but not least thanks to Anne, Lynne, Dale, Kelly, Darren, Ron, Emma and anyone who I may have overlooked for helping to clean up after the event.
-Julie-Anne Murphy

-Meet the Neighbours- - Joyce Marie Ditchburn Joyce was born on her grandfather's dairy farm in Hallam, Victoria.
+Julie-Anne Murphy Meet the Neighbours- - Joyce Marie Ditchburn Joyce was born on her grandfather's dairy farm in Hallam, Victoria.
 She was delivered on the dining room table!! (breakfast had been cleared away) By the age of 3 she could milk a cow and she helped her grandfather in the dairy until his death when she was 7 years old.
 She went to the local school until she was 15 years old.
 Joyce worked as a stocking seamer from the age of 15 to 21 and she seamed thousands of stockings until she married and moved to a dairy farm in Bena, Victoria, with her mother and first husband.
 Dairying was definitely in her blood and every day she milked her own herd of 45 cows and a neighbouring herd of 250 cows.
-She also
+She also was a good idea.

-Joyce and Ginger raised 3 boys and rode track work for a local horse trainer in her She is always willing to pitch in and help whenever asked, a good spare time!!
-In 1979, newly divorced, Joyce went to a New Year's Eve party Joyce still moves fences for her cows every day.
-She is getting and met Arthur and was swept off her feet.
-Arthur needed a slower and can no longer wrestle a recalcitrant calf to the companion to join him on a cruise; it took 3 weeks and many ground.
-She talks to her cows and is convinced that they expensive dinners to convince Joyce that a cruise with Arthur understand - they haven't answered her back yet but it won't be was a good idea.
 They had a wonderful time and the rest is long until they do!!! history.

-Joyce and Arthur lived in Sydney until 1989 when Arthur retired and they moved to Pappinbarra.
+Joyce and Ginger Joyce and Arthur lived in Sydney until 1989 when Arthur retired and they moved to Pappinbarra.
 Arthur was not really interested in farming, so Joyce was the boss and she set up a Charolais stud.
 They travelled a lot during this time, both within Australia and overseas and generally lived the good life.
 Arthur died in 2003 and Joyce continued farming with the help of her son, Allan, and her good and generous neighbours.
 Allan lived on the farm with Joyce for 18 months and became Vice President of the PPA.
 He has now gone to Chinderah where the work is more plentiful, but is keen to return here.
 Many of you will remember the desserts that Joyce prepared for Dimboola single-handedly. friend indeed.